adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, if I start typing in the background field, OGL data auto-completes

 Global Page
 ===========
+As a player, I should be able to navigate through the player tabs [complete]

 Profile images may be added and displayed by URL